ollionorg/gcp-landing-zone/README.md

 * Cloud Build will deploy the terraform code accordingly.

 ## Deployment Process
+0. Fork this repository.
-1. Create a new branch from the main branch which will be in template form, New branch name should be `${bu_name}-init`.
+1. Create a new branch from the main branch which will be in template form, New branch name should be `${prj_name}-init`.
 2. Create bot machine user and a GitHub Token with repo `read:org` and `read:discussions`.
 3. Add relevant values to the terraform.tfvars of 0-bootstrap in the new branch.
 [Understanding user inputs for LZ](https://cldcvr.atlassian.net/wiki/spaces/GCF/pages/18562875393)
 4. Add correct billing ID in the terraform.tfvars file for the initial deployment of the 0-bootstrap stage.